Spectral asymptotics for contracted tensor ensembles

 where the product runs over the double edges $\{i, i'\}$ in the double tree $H^\rho$ and $(\mbf{K}_{i, i'}^{(N)})_{i, i' \in I}$ is the Gram matrix defined in \eqref{eq:gram_matrix}.
 As before, the asymptotic is uniform over all possible contracting vectors $(u_N^{(i, j)})_{i\in I, j \in [d-2]} \subset \sphr^{N-1}$. \end{lemma}

+The proof of Lemma \ref{lem:supportontrees} (resp., Lemma \ref{lem:multiplicativity}) is deferred to Section \ref{sec:tech_sec_one} (resp., the end of this section).
 Drawing inspiration from Proposition \ref{prop:casedequalto2}, we will now show that Lemmas \ref{lem:supportontrees} and \ref{lem:multiplicativity} imply that the mixed moments of the contracted tensor ensemble are close to the mixed moments of a semicircular family.
 We recall the notation